asterix555/Spark-ArtNet-DMX/README.md

 </p>

 ## Sources
-- ArtNet reception is based on this gist: https://gist.github.com/deftx/9377546
+- Spark Core port of DMX transmission is based on this project: https://github.com/KyotoFox/Spark-ArtNet-DMX
 - DMX transmission is based on this repo: https://code.google.com/p/stm32-dmx512/